Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Physics results

 \subsection{New finite-temperature QED corrections}

-Relative to the 2019 calculations of~\cite{Gariazzo:2019gyi} that also assumed a minimum set-up, table~\ref{tab:Results_nonunudiag} shows that the main modification to $\Neff^{\rm SM}$ originates in the $\mathcal{O}(e^3)$ finite-temperature correction to the QED equation of state.
-This correction generates a change of $\delta \Neff \sim -0.001$ under the Benchmark A settings, bringing the 2019 value of 3.044~\cite{Gariazzo:2019gyi} down to 3.043, consistent with the estimate of~\cite{Bennett:2019ewm} within the instantaneous decoupling approximation.
+Relative to the 2016 calculations of~\cite{deSalas:2016ztq}, table~\ref{tab:Results_nonunudiag} shows that the main modification to $\Neff^{\rm SM}$ riginates in the $\mathcal{O}(e^3)$ finite-temperature correction to the QED equation of state.
+This correction generates a change of $\delta \Neff \sim -0.001$ under the Benchmark A settings, bringing the 2016 value of 3.045~\cite{deSalas:2016ztq} down to 3.0440, consistent with the estimate of~\cite{Bennett:2019ewm} within the instantaneous decoupling approximation.

 We further test the impact of various combinations of finite-temperature QED corrections on $\Neff^{\rm SM}$, also shown in table~\ref{tab:Results_nonunudiag}.
 These numbers are again largely consistent with the instantaneous-decoupling estimates of~\cite{Bennett:2019ewm}, and reaffirm the conclusions of~\cite{Bennett:2019ewm} that the ${\cal O}(e^2)$ logarithmic correction to the QED equation of state ($\delta \Neff \sim - 4 \times 10^{-5}$) and the weak rate corrections of type~(a) ($|\delta \Neff| \lesssim 10^{-4}$) are strictly not necessary to achieve a prediction of $\Neff^{\rm SM}$ to four-digit significance.